core-wg/oscore/draft-ietf-core-object-security.md

    * The "Partial IV" parameter.
 The value is set to the Sender Sequence Number.
 The Partial IV SHALL be of minimum length needed to encode the sequence number.
 This parameter SHALL be present in requests, and MAY be present in responses.
 In case of Observe ({{observe}}}) the Partial IV SHALL be present in the response.

    * The "kid" parameter.
 The value is set to the Sender ID (see {{context}}).
-This parameter SHALL be present in requests.
+This parameter SHALL be present in requests and SHALL NOT be present in responses.

 - The "unprotected" field is empty.